solrevdev/solrevdev.github.io/_posts/2020-11-13-how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

 **Getting Started** 🌱

-The main change will be to the Target Framework property.in the website's .csproj file however, in my case I had to change it in my Directory.Build.Props file which covers all of the projects in my solution.
+The main change will be to the Target Framework property in the website's .csproj file however, in my case I had to change it in my Directory.Build.Props file which covers all of the projects in my solution.

 **Directory.Build.Props:**